 For example, while coding in Python, when you type Sys., you will see the different syntax suggestions in the auto-complete popup menu, as shown below.
 You can choose from the available suggestions and adopt them by typing the Tab or Enter key.

 With auto-complete enabled the editor identifies and underlines incorrect syntax which can result in compilation errors.
 Hover your mouse over the code, and a tool tip describes the error.
 You can fix these errors early and save time in your test.

 In your coding tests, click the three dots and Enable/Disable the auto-complete feature as required.
 While typing your code in the editor:

-- Press CTRL + Space key to trigger the auto-complete pop-up menu manually.
+- Press the CTRL + Space key to trigger the auto-complete pop-up menu manually.

 Auto-Complete in the IDE for Projects type Questions

 In the IDE, press CTRL + SPACE to trigger the auto-complete pop-up menu, and press TAB to add the top suggestion.